DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Introduction

 \section{Introduction}

 Estimating the evolving state of a complex dynamical system is a fundamental challenge in science and engineering.
 In many real-world problems---such as weather forecasting, fluid mechanics, neuroscience and robotics---the states of interest are only partially observed and subject to multiple sources of uncertainty \cite{asch_DA_2016}.
 DA, and in particular, {\em filtering}, seeks to combine imperfect model forecasts with sparse, noisy observations to reconstruct these hidden states.
-Mathematically, this corresponds to estimating the {\em filtering distribution} $p(\vx_n|\vy_{1:n})$ where $\vx_n$ denotes the latent state and $\vy_{1:n} := (\vy_1, \, \dots, \, \vy_n)$, where $\vy_n$ is the observation at time $n$ generated via the likelihood $p(\vy_n|\vx_n)$.
+Mathematically, this corresponds to estimating the {\em filtering distribution} $p(\vx_n|\vy_{1:n})$ where $\vx_n$ denotes the latent state and $\vy_{1:n} := (\vy_1, \, \dots, \, \vy_n)$, where $\vy_n$ is the observation at time $n$ modeled via the likelihood $p(\vy_n|\vx_n)$.

 Weather forecasting provides a clear illustration of the challenges present in DA.
 The atmosphere is chaotic, high-dimensional, and observed through nonlinear, noisy measurements.
-Accurate state estimation is essential for applications ranging from early warning systems and agriculture to aviation safety and renewable energy management. \citep{noaa2025billiondollar,whitt2023economic,ipcc2023synthesis,energy_pred}.
+Accurate state estimation is essential for applications ranging from early warning systems and agriculture to renewable energy management \citep{noaa2025billiondollar,whitt2023economic,ipcc2023synthesis,energy_pred}.
 To meet these demands, classical DA methods, such as the Ensemble Kalman Filter (EnKF), or variational methods such as 4DVar, have been developed over decades of DA research.
-However, these have respective drawbacks; EnKF is only guaranteed to work under near-Gaussian settings \cite{calvello2024accuracy}, and the inflation and localization parameters necessary to stabilize the filter are notoriously challenging to tune \cite{bannister2017review}.
+However, these methods have respective drawbacks; EnKF is only guaranteed to work under near-Gaussian settings \cite{calvello2024accuracy}, and the inflation and localization parameters necessary to stabilize the filter are notoriously challenging to tune \cite{bannister2017review}.
 4DVar, on the other hand, requires the tedious development of an adjoint model and cannot quantify uncertainty, due to it being a MAP estimation method.
-Particle filters \cite{naesseth2019elements} can, in principle, solve the filtering problem, but suffers from the curse of dimensionality \cite{bengtsson2008curse}.
-These limitations motivate the development of more flexible, data-driven approaches to DA.
+These methods have also been shown to struggle when applied to ML-based forecasting models \cite{tian2024exploring}.
+Particle filters (e.g., \citet{naesseth2019elements}) can, in principle, solve the filtering problem, but suffers from the curse of dimensionality \cite{bengtsson2008curse}.
+These limitations motivate the development of more flexible, data-driven approaches to high-dimensional DA that can leverage non-Gaussian priors without suffering from the same curse of dimensionality as particle filters.